aarongalbraith/flatiron-phase5-project/README.md

 #### Useful Count (Upvotes)

 This feature counted the number of "upvotes" recorded by other users.
 This did not factor into our analysis.
-In further inquiry, it would be wise to note that the increase in the number of records from 2014 onward likely correlates with an increase in upvotes that does not necessarily reflect *better* reviews but simply *more* of them.
+In further inquiry, it would be wise to note that the increase in the number of records from 2014 onward likely correlates with an increase in upvotes that does not necessarily reflect *better* reviews but simply *more* readers using the site and upvoting them.
 Any analysis of this feature should perhaps calculate upvotes as a percentage of the total upvotes during a certain timespan, such as a day or a month.

 ## Data Preparation

 ### Duplicates, drug names, and missing condition labels

-The majority of the records were entered twice: once with a brand name in the `drugName` feature and once with a generic or chemical name. *Some* of these duplicates had *one* missing condition label.
-By recognizing the nature of these special pairs, we were able to restore many of the missing condition labels (by matching them with their pair-mate).
+The majority of the records were entered twice: once with a brand name in the `drugName` feature and once with a generic or chemical name.
+Some of these special pairs was missing its condition label.
+In these instances we were able to restore the missing condition labels (by matching them with their pair-mate).

 For the remaining missing condition labels, we assigned the label that most commonly corresponded with the drug name listed.
 For example, if a record specified a drug name of "Viagra" but had no condition label, we would assign it the condition of "Erectile Dysfunction", as that was the most common condition associated with Viagra.

-Once we had successfully restored as many missing condition labels as possible, we dropped the remaining records with missing condition labels and further dropped all records with condition labels other than "Birth Control" or "Emergency Contraceptive".
+In this way we were able to confirm which of the records with missing labels were relevant to our analysis.
+Only after this process was complete could we drop all the records with condition labels other than "Birth Control" or "Emergency Contraceptive".

 There were still more duplication instances beyond the special brand/generic pairs described earlier.
-This involved instances of the same review (unmistakably verbatim) appearing in multiple records, sometimes on different dates, usually with differing numbers of upvotes.
+This involved instances of the same review (unmistakably verbatim) appearing in multiple records, usually on the same day or within a day, and usually with differing numbers of upvotes.
 We assumed in these cases that the same user had posted a review multiple times.
-We collapsed these reviews into a single record and modified the `usefulCount` to reflect the *total* number of upvotes from all instances.
+We merged these reviews into a single record and modified the `usefulCount` to reflect the *total* number of upvotes from all instances.
 In at least one case, a single representative `date` label had to be chosen arbitrarily from two options that were only one day apart.

 ## Exploration

 ![use percentage plot](images/plot_use_pct.png)

 This shows that the pill is the dominant method, and IUDs are the next most commonly used, while most other prescription methods are not very commonly used.

+The common denominator for all the groups measured above is women who are at risk for unintended pregnancy (i.e. having intercourse but not intending pregnancy).
+The orange bar represents women who use non-prescription methods (e.g. condoms, withdrawal, rhythm method) and therefore must be attentive to the preventative measure every time they have sex.
+The red bar represents women who are most at risk for unintended pregnancy, engaging in sex but using no method at all.
+Both of these groups represent a large potential customer base.

 ![relative sentiment distribution](images/plot_sent_dist_2.png)